 The License ID or the Password cannot be validated.
 Likely this is because you are entering the wrong activation password.
-Make sure you are using the activation password that is contained in your invoice email and not your Prepar3D.com account password.
+Make sure you are using the activation password that is contained in your invoice email and not your Prepar3D.com forum account password.

 I am having trouble downloading the software.
 What can I do to make sure the download is successful?

 There are many things that could be causing the issues.
 If you use software that allows downloads to be resumed, IE 8+ or Firefox for example, you might be able to resume your download and continue on if the download is interrupted.

 Please see the following posting to see if this helps point you in the right direction: Prepar3D Application Support